galenhuntington/g86/README.md

 for about a 25% size increase.

-The encoding uses nearly all non-space printable ASCII characters (those from codepoints 33 to 126).
+The encoding uses nearly all non-space printable ASCII characters (codepoints 33 to 126).
 It is thus not suitable for applications where the allowed characters are more limited.
 However, some troublesome characters are still avoided:

 *  The quote characters `'"` and not used.
 This makes the encoding convenient for inlining binary data into source code and formats such